AdaCore/aws/readme.txt

 but we really prefer to have a clean API instead of keeping awkward implementations.

-  Timeouts_Values record is now a private type.
-Use the AWS.Client.Timeouts constructor to create the corresponding record.
-This abstraction will avoid future incompatibilities.

-  The project file aws_ssl.gpr has been removed.
-It was not working anymore as the SSL configuration is done a configuration time.
-The main aws.gpr project file will now support SSL if AWS is built with SSL activated.

-  Function AWS.Hotplug.Get_Status returns a Translate_Set now instead of a Translate_Table.
-Using a Translate_Set is safer and the recommended way to access the translations.
-This change is needed as callers are now using a Translate_Set.
-Note that for the same reasons Server.Status.Translations routine returning a Translate_Table has been marked as obsolescent.

   hotplug_password tool has been renamed to aws_password.
 The password must be regenerated.